kcraigo/kcraigo-webdev/content/post/PowerPlatform/Dataverse/DataverseForTeams_Import_Options.md

          alt="Dataverse For Teams Import Excel - We have Data in our Table - Finally">
 </figure>

 Next!
-Let's explore Importing with the Dataflows option!
+Let's explore Importing with the SharePoint option!